freeCodeCamp/guide/src/pages/css/id-selector/index.md

 ---
 ## ID Selector
 The CSS ID selector applies styles to a specific html element.
 The CSS ID selector must match the ID attribute of an HTML element.
+The id of an element should be unique within a page, so the id selector is used to select one unique element!
+To select an element with a specific id, write a hash (#) character, followed by the id of the element.

 ### Syntax
 ```css